hci-a-if-its-2019/final-project-miauw/README.md

 - Never create or use Virtual Machine on the cloud

 ### Participant 2
+- The participant is a 20 years old Male user
+- Student of Informatics Department ITS
+- He is familiar with cloud technology, usually use Digital Ocean
+- He had no experience with Azure
+- He is familiar with accessing remote server
+- Never create or use Virtual Machine on the cloud

 ### Participant 3
+- The participant is a 21 years old Male user
+- Student of Informatics Department ITS
+- He is familiar with cloud technology, usually use Google Cloud Platform
+- He used Azure once, but confused and frustated with Azure
+- He is not familiar with accessing remote server
+- Ever create and use Virtual Machine on the cloud

 ## Transcript
 ### Participant 1